See Credit Details Below

 - How to choose a transaction structure: Navigating the world of mergers and tender offers

-- Special considerations when doing cross-border deals, including “inversion” transactions, and private equity deals
+- Special considerations when doing cross-border deals, including the effect of the 2017 tax reforms

 - In-house counsel perspective on M&A deals and outside advisers